 It’s not exactly hidden, just kind of unexpectedly perched on a backstreet corner.
 Tables protrude from the outside walls, lining the converted cottage façade, while the banks of milk-crate seating multiply when the sun is shining.

-Relax at the long bench on the front balcony to watch the patiently waiting dogs, or follow their owners inside to find a homey, light-filled space with contemporary touches like modern stained glass and sculptural abstract suburban images on the walls.
-But A Minor Place doesn’t neglect its roots – it’s just a humble cottage conversion, reincarnated as a milk-bar, again reincarnated as a cafe.
+Relax at the long bench on the front balcony to watch the patiently waiting dogs, or follow their owners inside to find a homely, light-filled space with contemporary touches like modern stained glass and sculptural abstract suburban images on the walls.
+But A Minor Place doesn’t neglect its roots – it’s just a humble cottage conversion, reincarnated as a milk-bar, then reincarnated again as a café.

 Jazz and indie tunes float around communal tables, where students with laptops sip Atomica coffee, and Brunswick locals fan newspapers over brunch.
-Regulars openly lament when their daily Crumbs muffin isn’t available, before ordering fat pides or poached breakfasts, and settling in for tête-à-têtes at the smaller tables.
+Regulars openly lament when their daily Crumbs muffin isn’t available, before ordering fat pides or poached breakfasts, and settling in for a tête-à-tête at the smaller tables.

 It’s got that relaxed and welcoming vibe that can only come from being in a suburban backstreet.
 And just like Bonnie Prince Billy sings: “… if I am gone and with no trace, I will be in a minor place”.